 About Lisa Desatnik, freelance PR

-As a result of my being a part of their team, many organizations with whom I have worked have reported seeing greater exposure and understanding of their brand than ever before, and strengthened relationships with people who have the capacity to impact the organization’s success.
+I have spent over 25 years using my communication skills to help causes, companies and events creating positive change.
+As a result of my being a part of their team, clients have reported seeing greater exposure and understanding of their brand than ever before, and strengthened relationships with people who have the capacity to impact their success.

 I’ve created and implemented many successful cause-related campaigns and programs such as the award winning Lighthouse Vision Awards and the Collecting for Kids school supply drive.
 Included among my other past experience is: creating a PR campaign to change the image of newly developed Betts Longworth Historic District, for 8 years coordinating publicity and creative elements of the Inclusion Leadership Awards Event, and creating a PR campaign to help launch the Hidden Treasures CD (tribute to King Records) that resulted in a packed release party.
 I’ve also worked on numerous other events.
 Among them – the Appalachian Festival (have been the main local media contact for that event for more than 18 years), the Down Syndrome Association of Greater Cincinnati’s Buddy Walk, the YMCA Salute to Black Achievers, YMCA Character Awards, Greater Cincinnati Alzeimer’s Association Memory Walk, Greater Cincinnati Planned Giving Association’s Voices of Giving Awards and more.

 My most recent large role was as serving as director of public relations for both the 2015 and the 2017 Cincinnati ReelAbilities Film Festival, our region’s largest film festival with a unique purpose of bringing people together to explore differences and our shared humanity.